eugenebalts/eugenebalts/README.md

 ## About me

 🗽 I Live in Poland, Warsaw
-💻 In Web Development journey since December 2022  (with ~one year of commercial exp as React Developer)
+💻 In Web Development journey since August 2022  (with ~one year of commercial exp as React Developer)
 👨🏿‍🎓 Finished **_The Rolling Scopes School_** courses
 💘 I Really enjoy what i do 💞
 💼 Open to work